wujiyang/Face_Pytorch/README.md

 ## Face_Pytorch
 The implementation of  popular face recognition algorithms in pytorch framework, including arcface, cosface and sphereface and so on.

 All codes are evaluated on Pytorch 0.4.0 with Python 3.6, Ubuntu 16.04.10, CUDA 9.1 and CUDNN 7.1.
-Partially evaluated on Pytroch 1.0.
+Partially evaluated on Pytorch 1.0.

 ## Data Preparation